Passaic County Parental Alienation Attorneys

 Combating parental alienation efforts begins with a strong legal offense that is able to document and prove that parental alienation is occurring and that does not delay in going to work for you.
 Your attorney will need to file the appropriate motion and notice with the court.
 The motion will be set for a hearing, at which time you and your attorney will need to present specific evidence supporting your allegations of alienation.
 Depending on the strength and sufficiency of your case, the court has various methods available to punish the offending parent and/or help address any effects the alienation efforts may have had (including adjusting the visitation schedule).

 Aretsky Law Group, P.C. assists parents who are the target of parental alienation efforts in Passaic County and elsewhere in New Jersey.
-Call our office at 1-800-537-4154 today to schedule a free consultation at our Woodland Park location.
+Call our office at 1-800-537-4154 today to schedule a Consultation at our Woodland Park location.